-This month, meet Jill Gales, AFP Saskatoon Chapter Awards Chair, and Development Officer, Saskatchewan Polytechnic
+This month, meet Miren Luczka, AFP Saskatoon Chapter Ethics Chair, and Development Officer, College of Nursing, University of Saskatchewan

 How long have you been in fundraising & how did you discover the fundraising world?